1wheel/d3-jetpack-module/README.md

 ## Installing

 If you use NPM, `npm install d3-jetpack-module`.
-Otherwise, download the [latest build](https://github.com/1wheel/d3-jetpack-module/tree/master/build).
+Otherwise, download the latest [d3v4+jetpack.js](https://raw.githubusercontent.com/1wheel/d3/jetpack/build/d3v4%2Bjetpack.js).

+## Documentation

+coming soon!
+So far there are only minor changes from jetpack and starterkit.